 The route is via Chester, providing connections from other parts of the country, and along the scenic North Wales Coast Line.
 From Llandudno Junction, our steam train heads up the beautiful Conwy Valley to the mountains at Blaenau Ffestiniog.
 This is a journey that you will remember for a long time!

 We continue westwards beside the Dee Estuary and then travel along the delightful Irish Sea coastline, which is well known for its beaches.
 We pass through the coastal resorts of Prestatyn and Rhyl.
 Approaching Colwyn Bay, we enjoy wonderful views of the Little Great Orme.
-At Llandudno Junction station, we change direction of travel so our steam locomotive needs to ‘run round’ our train for the run up the Conwy Valley.
+At Llandudno Junction station, we change direction of travel as our steam locomotive needs to ‘run round’ our train for the run up the Conwy Valley.

 We set off for Blaenau Ffestiniog behind our steam locomotive, following the pretty Conwy Valley through to Llanrwst.
 We enter the Snowdonia National Park before Betws-y-Coed.
 The next part of our journey is extra special; we enter the very heart of the Welsh mountains as our train climbs up the very steep gradients to Blaenau Ffestiniog Tunnel.
 At over two miles long, this impressive piece of engineering is the longest single-track tunnel in the country.
 We pass through the substantial waste heaps of an old slate quarry before arriving at Blaenau Ffestiniog.